Free Community Service Letters (Completion, Verification)

 Duties and responsibilities handled

 To give the recipient of the letter better insight into the experience gained in volunteer work, the letter can include a breakdown of the roles and responsibilities assigned to the volunteer.
-Roles and responsibilities will often depend on the nature and type of work you were doing.
+Roles and responsibilities will often depend on the nature and type of work you are doing.

 Community Service Recognition Letter Template